Jesse H. Jones: Construction and real estate

+Jones led an effort to mitigate a local bank panic in 1907.
+The failure of the T. W. House Bank failed that year.
+As the longest established financier in Houston leading one of the oldest local banks, the House Bank collapse triggered a local liquidity crisis.
+Jones himself was indebted to the bank for $500,000.
+Jones repaid the loan early by borrowing from lines of credit on New York banks.

+In 1911, Jones purchased the original five-story Rice Hotel from Rice University although the university retained the land on which it stood.
+Working with Captain James A. Baker, the president of Rice Institute's Board of Trustees, he razed the original structures and constructed the seventeen-story building, which he then leased from Rice.
+The new Rice Hotel leased 500 rooms, and was the center of Houston social life.

 After concluding his service with the Red Cross, Jones returned to Houston and resumed his business activities.
 He amassed lots along the Main Street corridor in downtown Houston, acquired a tract on Elm Street in Dallas, and also invested in Fort Worth.
 In 1921, he expanded one downtown Houston structure into the Bankers Mortgage Building, while laying out plans for two more ten-story buildings.
 During this time he continued a collaboration with local architect Alfred C. Finn, with whom he had first worked on the Rice Hotel.
 Jones juggled his Houston program with a development initiative in New York City, and he built the Melba Theater in Dallas.